c1hucktay4lors/lm-workbench/README.md

 # LM Workbench

 All-in-one MCP server for LM Studio.
-File operations, bash, git, search, web, tasks, memory, and skills — in a single lightweight toolkit.
+File operations, bash, git, search, web, tasks, memory, and skills — in a single toolkit.

 ## Where it came from

-**LM Workbench** is a consolidated derivative of two open-source MCP projects that were originally being used together:
+**LM Workbench** is a consolidated derivative of two projects that i was using together:

 ### qwen3-mcp